MyRespect/CIS6930/project.md

 <br>
 <br/>

-* Functionality: Provide a detailed analysis of its performance against the trustworthiness criteria.
-Discuss any shortcomings, potential risks, and areas for improvement.
+* Functionality: You need to write code to evaluate and analyze its performance against the trustworthiness criteria discussed in the course.
 For example, you can design different attacks to evaluate the potential security and privacy risks in your built AI applications.
 You can also do benchmark tests on your AI systems to assess the fairness and bias issues in your AI application.

 * Documentation: Include a README file with clear instructions on how to run your application.